gvwilson/sql-tutorial/pages/index.md

 [% single "src/connect_penguins.sh" %]

--   Not actually a query: starts an interactive session
+-   Not actually a query: starts an interactive session with the database in `db/penguins.db`
 -   Alternative: provide a single query on the command line <code>sqlite3 <em>database</em> "<em>query</em>"</code>
 -   Or put query in file and run <code>sqlite3 <em>database</em> < <em>filename</em></code>
+-   Note: the `penguins` database contains two tables
+    -   `penguins` is all the [Palmer Penguins][palmer_penguins] data
+    -   `little_penguins` is a subset used in our first few queries to keep output readable

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="topic" title="Selecting Constant" %]